 - A declaration of birth, issued by the hospital or midwife.

 The civil registrar at the municipality will issue the birth certificate.
 This is written proof that you have registered the birth of your child.

 The birth certificate contains the following information:

 - the baby’s details, for example: name, date of birth, place of birth and time of birth;

 The birth certificate is the official proof of birth, and also proves who the child’s parents are.

 This is how it works in your (future) place of residence

-Municipality of Someren: Registering with the municipality
+Municipality of Someren: Registering a birth

 09:00 - 20:00